airr-community/airr-standards/docs/examples/datarep_cmd_example.rst

 Generate AIRR formatted TSV files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-TSV files compliant with the AIRR Data Representation standards may be
+TSV files compliant with the AIRR Rearrangement schema may be
 output directly from IgBLAST v1.9+ or generated from IMGT/HighV-QUEST
 output (or IgBLAST <=1.8 ouput) using the MakeDb parser provided by
 Change-O::